-Our strategy acknowledges that our open spaces occupy the ancestral lands of the Taungurung and Yorta-Yorta people.
+The strategy acknowledges that our open spaces occupy the ancestral lands of the Taungurung and Yorta-Yorta people.
 The development of this strategy represents an opportunity to show a deeper level of respect for the land within our open spaces.
 Our goal is to further integrate Traditional Owner philosophies and perspectives into the way we utilise, manage, plan, and maintain our open spaces.
 We acknowledge that embedded within our First People's culture is collective responsibility of caring for Country, and we look to their long-standing history of land custodianship as an outstanding example of sustainable practice for Strathbogie Shire to adopt in this Strategy.

-Each open space has been identified and the following 3 (three) possible actions are scheduled to be undertaken and are outlined in Table 5:
+The open and play space principles outlined in Section 3.0 of this strategy will guide the future development of Council's open spaces.
+Each open space has been audited and the following three possible actions are scheduled to be undertaken and are outlined in Table 5 future open space recommendations.